stHanUken/7-10-6.icu/README.md

 # 7-10-6.icu
-To complain about studying stress and pressure in China's middle school.
+To complain about studying stress and pressure in China's middle school, I created the project.